naremx/challenge/challenge-react/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
 3. Start the application with `npm start`.
+4. Open new terminal and using `json-server --watch challenge-react/db.json --port 3001`
-4. Open your browser and navigate to `http://localhost:3000`.
+5. Open your browser and navigate to `http://localhost:3000`.

 ## Usage